 Combine this tour with a small discount to Chicago 360. (more info)

 What makes this company the finest in the windy city?
 Well, their bus tours are definitely different from other sightseeing adventures in Chicago.
-Rather than visiting the same old locations here and there, Chicago’s Finest Tours provides trips to sites such as the World’s Fair and the Pullman Monument.
-Some of their tour options also take guests around to the most essential hot-spots in the entire city.
-Learn all about this city’s most notable history and see where it all took place with the help of this well liked tour company.
+Rather than visiting the same old locations here and there, Chicago’s Finest Tours provide trips to sites such as the World’s Fair and the Pullman Monument.
+Some of their tour options also take guests around to the essential hot-spots in the entire city.
+Learn all about this city’s most notable history and see where it all took place with the help of this well-liked tour company.
 Go on an adventure with Chicago’s Finest and discover a side of Chi-town that is rarely explored!

 The name of the company doesn’t appear to be false advertising, as Chicago’s Finest Tour Company has a 5-star rating on TripAdvisor.
 Although they have had a few unhappy customers here and there, over 600 reviewers have given them 5 stars.
-When it comes to their bus tours in particular, they haven’t received any negative reviews at all.
+When it comes to their bus tours, in particular, they haven’t received any negative reviews at all.
 Most comments seem to suggest that you will learn a lot more about Chicago on these tours than on any other.
 Several guests have said that this is a very informative and fun tour company, and we see no reason to believe otherwise.

 Tour Prices and Availability

 Chicago is world-renowned for its architecture, and you can see the best of it on this bus tour!
-Learn about the earliest built establishments and the modern innovations on this 3.5 hour exploration that covers 30 miles of Chi-Town!
-CAF has been the cultural ambassador of Chicago architecture since 1966, and is the world’s largest public architecture organization.
+Learn about the earliest built establishments and the modern innovations on this 3.5-hour exploration that covers 30 miles of Chi-Town!
+CAF has been the cultural ambassador of Chicago architecture since 1966 and is the world’s largest public architecture organization.

 With a 5 star rating on TripAdvisor, the Chicago Architecture Foundation is one of the highest rated attractions in the city.
 They offer a lot of different tour options, and ratings for their bus tour are just as high as every other excursion.
 There are a few negative reviews, but most of them are extremely positive.
-Many guests report that you will also learn about the history and politics of the city, as they are important to understand in order to fully appreciate the architectural structure of Chicago.
+Many guests report that you will also learn about the history and politics of the city, as they are important to understanding in order to fully appreciate the architectural structure of Chicago.
 Several reviews suggest a sightseeing bus tour during the winter because it can get very cold.
 If you want to avoid problems with the weather while experiencing as much of the city as possible, the Architectural Highlights Tour from CAF is an excellent choice.